PeterShinners/comp/design/shape.md

 ## Overview

-Shapes define structural schemas that describe and validate data.
-They specify field names, types, defaults, and constraints, creating a powerful system for type checking and data transformation.
-Unlike nominal type systems, Comp's shapes use structural compatibility - any structure with the required fields can satisfy a shape.
+Shapes solve the type system problem that most languages get wrong—balancing flexibility with safety.
+Instead of forcing rigid class hierarchies, shapes use structural compatibility: any data with the right fields works, period.
+No inheritance ceremonies, no interface implementations, just data that fits.

-The shape system integrates with units to provide semantic typing for primitive values.
-Units attach to numbers and strings through tags, enabling automatic conversions, type-safe operations, and domain-specific validation.
-Together, shapes and units create a flexible yet rigorous type system.
-For information about the tag system that underlies units, see [Tag System](tag.md).
+The shape system integrates with units to provide semantic typing that actually matters.
+Units attach meaning to numbers and strings—5#meters is different from 5#seconds, and the type system keeps you from accidentally mixing them.
+Together, shapes and units create a type system that helps instead of hindering.

-The shape and unit system embodies several core principles.
-Structural compatibility means types are defined by structure, not names, enabling flexible composition.
-Semantic typing through units provides meaning beyond primitive types.
-Gradual validation allows choosing strictness levels appropriate to each context.
-Namespace integration enables shapes to work with Comp's layered data model.
-Build-time optimization ensures type checking doesn't sacrifice performance.

-These principles create a type system that balances flexibility with safety.
-Whether validating API inputs, ensuring dimensional correctness in calculations, or transforming between data formats, shapes and units provide powerful tools for managing complexity in real-world applications.
-For details about the core primitive types that shapes validate, see [Core Types](type.md).
+Whether you're validating API inputs, ensuring dimensional correctness in calculations, or transforming between data formats, shapes and units provide powerful tools that actually help manage complexity.
+For information about the tag system that underlies units, see [Tag System](tag.md), and for details about the core primitive types, see [Core Types](type.md).

 ## Shape Definition and Inheritance

-Shapes are defined with the `!shape` keyword and live declaratively in the module namespace.
-They can be referenced anywhere within the module regardless of definition order.
-Shape definitions specify fields with optional types, defaults, and documentation.
-The spread operator enables shape composition through inheritance.
+Shapes are defined with the `!shape` operator.
+Their definition appears similar to a structure definition, but this is focused on types and default values.

+A shape is not a value.
+It is a referencable part of the module namespace that is accessed within the module and other modules after !import.

 ```comp
 !shape ~point-2d = {